lhrodovalho/AFEBioPICO/README.md

 * No current DAC for pseudo-resistor calibration.
 Individual blocks will be biased externally.
 * No digital control for tuning.
 * Self-Biased Current Source was made with very small transistor lenghts and VDD stability is lackluster.
 Should be remade.
+* Filter block was scraped, as cutoff frequencies are now controlled by tuning the LNA OTA and pseudoresistor.
 * Top level blocks aren't routed